franciscorotea/Lamb-Wave-Dispersion/README.md

 `modes`: Which family of modes to plot.
 Can be 'symmetric', 'antisymmetric' or 'both'.
 Defaults to 'both'.
 `cutoff_frequencies`: Add cutoff frequencies to the plot.
 Defaults to True.
 `material_velocities`: Add material velocities (longitudinal, shear and Rayleigh) to the plot.
 Defaults to True.
-`save_img`: Save the result image as png.
+`save_img`: Save the result image as png in the `results` folder.
 Defaults to False.
 `sym_style`: A dictionary with [matplotlib kwargs](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.plot.html) to modify the symmetric curves (to change color, linewidth, linestyle, etc.).
 `antisym_style`: A dictionary with [matplotlib kwargs](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.plot.html) to modify the antisymmetric curves (to change color, linewidth, linestyle, etc.).